Dream Realised: our community victory

 Celebrating 40 years of our Gallery

-To celebrate the 40-year anniversary of the inception of a regional gallery in Penrith with the acceptance of the Lewers Bequest and significant support from the NSW Government, Penrith Regional Gallery, Home of the Lewers Bequest presents a suite of exhibitions titled Dream Realised: our community victory from Saturday 4 April until 9 August 2020.
+To celebrate the 40-year anniversary of the inception of a regional gallery in Penrith with the acceptance of the Lewers Bequest and significant support from the NSW Government, Penrith Regional Gallery, Home of the Lewers Bequest will present a suite of exhibitions titled Dream Realised: our community victory.

 The exhibition suite Dream Realised: our community victory is comprised of three exhibitions.
 One in the heritage modernist Ancher House, called Art Lives Here celebrating the creative partnership of Margo and Gerald Lewers; another in the Lewers House called Circle of Friends, showcasing acquisitions funded and supported by the Friends of Penrith Regional Gallery, and a solo exhibition of the first president of the Friends (formed in 1979) Warwick Fuller, Warwick Fuller – Chasing the Light.